adjiap/Obsidian_Doc_Templates/06_Template_Zotero_Notes.md

 Zotero Link: {{pdfZoteroLink}}

 ---
-## Direct Quotes & Comments
+## Direct Quotes with Comments
 {% for annotation in annotations -%}
-{% if annotation.comment and not annotation.imageRelativePath %}
+{% if not annotation.imageRelativePath and annotation.comment and annotation.annotatedText %}
 ### {{ annotation.comment }}
 {% endif %}
 {%- if annotation.annotatedText %}